What are Standing Bars? (Tokyo Tachinomi)

 Onigunsô recommends «lemon sour» to go with your takoyaki.
 This variant of sour drinks comes with a whole diced-up lemon in your glass.
 Charge up on vitamin C and keep the party going!
 Bring your glass to the counter and get a refill for only 300 yen.

 Standing pubs like this often get quite noisy, but at Highball Sakaba you can easily lower your shoulders as you get caught up in the hypnotizing dance of bonito flakes on piping hot octopus balls.

 3. Uogashi Nihonichi (魚がし日本一)

 Do you find it hard to reserve tables at fancy sushi restaurants in Ginza?
-Don’t give up your dream of experiencing authentic Japanese sushi.
+Don’t give up, your can still experience, delicious, authentic Japanese sushi.
 You can get it right here, at this standing sushi bar.

 At Uogashi Nihonichi you don’t need to make reservation.
 Instead, you can drop by anytime and enjoy handmade sushi on the spot by a true sushi master.
 And best of all, since this is a standing bar, the price for grade-a sushi is very low.